aslanshemilov/wallet-service/README.md

 - Process and Debit the account
 - The response send back the client via some webhook or something.

-* Now for the purposes of this demo i have implemented a middleware that will check if the parsed transaction reference has already been proceed.
-The middlware approach will make our execution faster, since we are performing the logic almost at the **rest** layer.
+* Now for the purposes of this demo i have implemented a middleware that will check if the parsed transaction reference has already been processed.
+The middleware approach will make our execution faster, since we are performing the logic almost at the **rest** layer.

 ```ts
 import { NextFunction, Request, Response } from "express";